Skip Ribbon Commands

 Better Planet Schools

 This is a platform which provides schools with fully equipped modules on energy, nature, biodiversity and waste to integrate into the curriculum.
-This is a great compliment to Energy Challenge and Energy Sparks, allowing students to understand the positive impact of their engagement.
-Upon sign up, selecting 'ECC' as a sponsor will grant access to the resources at no cost to the school.

 Energy Sparks

-An online, school specific, energy analysis tool.
 It collects and analyses smart meter data showing how your school uses energy during the week, on weekends and throughout holidays.
 It then produces tailored energy savings advice which can be used to engage students.
-On average schools save 10% on their bills and reduce their output of by 8 tonnes of CO2 within the first year of engagement.

 Salix Funding

-Salix Finance Limited provides government allocated funding for public sector energy efficiency and carbon reduction.
-They are the main funding stream facilitating targets to become net-zero by 2050.
+Salix Finance Limited provides government-allocated funding for public sector energy efficiency and carbon reduction.
+They are the main funding stream facilitating targets to become net zero by 2050.

-As and when the funding is released, ECC submits joint bids for its core and school estate.
-Currently, there are two schemes which Essex buildings are eligible for, the Low Carbon Skills Fund (LCSF) and Public Sector Decarbonisation Scheme (PSDS).
-Please see brief descriptions of the programmes below.
+Currently, there are two schemes which Essex buildings are eligible for, the Low Carbon Skills Fund (LCSF) and the Public Sector Decarbonisation Scheme (PSDS).
+See brief descriptions of the programmes below:

 LCSF

-This grant provides schools with the funding to create a heat decarbonisation plan.
-This can cover the costs of low carbon feasibility, heat loss calculations, building surveys and energy analysis.
 It allows schools to take the first steps towards a low-carbon future; creating a timeline and detailed plan on how to achieve full heat decarbonisation.
-Completing a LCSF project puts buildings in good stead for subsequent PSDS applications.
+Completing an LCSF project puts buildings in good stead for subsequent PSDS applications.

 PSDS

-This provides funding to schools with heating systems that are at the end of their working lives with imminent need for replacement.
-PSDS is aimed at taking a 'whole building' approach to heat decarbonisation, combining heat decarbonisation with energy efficiency measures.
-Our current PSDS projects typically include the replacement of gas/oil boilers with an air/ground source heat pump, a solar PV array to offset the electric needed to power such a pump, insulation and/or LED lighting.
-To apply for the funds ECC need to commit the like-for-like costs of installing a typical gas plant replacement.
+Our current PSDS projects typically include the replacement of gas/oil boilers with an air/ground source heat pump, a solar PV array to offset the electricity needed to power such a pump, insulation and/or LED lighting.

+To apply for the funds ECC need to commit to the like-for-like costs of installing a typical gas plant replacement.
 Participating in a school energy survey will be the best way to ensure we have your school's data to hand if you become eligible for such schemes in the future.